C3 AI Documentation Home

 npm cache clean --force

-2. If you're unable to access npm packages downloaded during runtime installation, you may need to uninstall and reinstall node.
-Depending on how you installed node, you may need to use different methods to uninstall and reinstall node.
+2. If you're unable to access npm packages downloaded during runtime installation, you may need to uninstall and reinstall Node.js.
+Follow the instruction below that matches how you installed Node.js:

-• If you used nvm to install node, use the following command to uninstall:
+• If you used nvm to install Node.js, use the following command to uninstall:

 nvm uninstall --latest

-• If you used the official installer to install node, use the following command to uninstall:
+• If you used the official installer to install Node.js, use the following command to uninstall:

 sudo rm -rf /usr/local/lib/node_modules /usr/local/include/node /usr/local/bin/node

-• If you used the brew to install node, use the following command to uninstall:
+• If you used homebrew to install Node.js, use the following command to uninstall:

 brew uninstall node

-For more information on node, see How to install Node.js in the Node.js documentation.
+For more information, see How to install Node.js in the Node.js documentation.

 Local permission issues